-The residual, or institutional, ACT is available to Arkansas Tech University (ATU) to administer to students who were unable to test on a national ACT test date.
+The residual, or On Campus, ACT is available to Arkansas Tech University (ATU) to administer to students who were unable to test on a national ACT test date.
 Students should register for and take the national ACT on one of the six national test dates offered during the academic year, utilizing the R-ACT only as a last recourse.
 Scores from the R‑ACT are valid only at ATU and are not transferable to any other institution or agency by transcript or any other means.

 ATU is required to limit ACT residual testing to students who have enrolled, have been admitted, or have officially applied to the university.
 Scores from the R-ACT are reported only to ATU for admission, course placement, and advising purposes.
 Students must take the exam in its entirety.
 Students attempting to raise an individual test score (for example, math or English) in order to avoid remediation should take the ACCUPLACER exam.